-What Does it Take to Be an Insurance Adjuster, Examiner, or Investigator?
+What is an Insurance Adjuster, Examiner, or Investigator?

 - Obtain credit information from banks and other credit services.